 The PEIA PPB Plan C provides care through several networks of providers.
 In West Virginia, any properly licensed health care provider who provides health care services or supplies to a PEIA participant is automatically considered a member of our network.
-Outside West Virginia, PEIA uses HealthSmart's Network.
-HealthSmart's Network contracts with some out-of-state providers to serve PEIA participants only.
-To locate a network provider, call the HealthSmart Network at 1-888-440-7342 or 304-353-7820.
+Outside West Virginia, PEIA uses Aetna Signature Administrators PPO.
+The Aetna Signature Administrator PPO contracts with some out-of-state providers to serve PEIA participants only.
+To locate a network provider, call HealthSmart at 1-888-440-7342 or 304-353-7820.

-PEIA also offers PPB Plans A, B and D. For more information about Plans A, B and D, download the Summary Plan Description (Plans A, B and D) at www.wvpeia.com or call 1-888-680-7342.
+PEIA also offers PPB Plans A, B and D. For more information about Plans A, B and D, download the Summary Plan Description (Plans A, B and D) at www.wypeia.com or call 1-888-680-7342.